 Some of these files are directly used when developing a model.
 For example, the

 score.py files.
 However the data scientist may be programmatically creating the run configuration and environment settings.
 If so, they can create the

 .runconfig and training environment files, by using RunConfiguration.save().
 Or, default run configuration files can be created for all compute targets already in the workspace by running the following command:

 az ml folder attach --experiment-name myexp -w myws -g mygroup

 The files created by this command are stored in the

 Determine the best model

 The example pipeline deploys the trained model without doing any performance checks.
 In a production scenario, you may want to log metrics so that you can determine the "best" model.

 For example, you have a model that is already deployed and has an accuracy of 90.
-You train a new model based on new checkins to the repo, and the accuracy is only 80, so you don't want to deply it.
-This is an example of a metric that you can create automation logic around, as you can do a simple comparison to evaluate the model.
-In other cases, you may have several metrics that are used to indicate the "best" model, and must be evaluated by a human before deployment.
+You train a new model based on new checkins to the repo, and the accuracy is only 80, so you don't want to deploy it.
+You can use a metric such as this to build automation logic, as you can directly rank different models.
+In other cases, you may have several metrics that are used to indicate the "best" model.
+In this case, choosing the best model requires human judgment.